 The original purpose of Orthok was to be free of both contact lenses and spectacles for all waking hours.
 This is ideal for sportspeople, swimmers, dry eye sufferers, or those who work in dusty or dirty environments and may be appealing to other spectacle or contact lens wearers who wish to be free of their optical appliances.

-Long term studies have now demonstrated that Ortho-k can significantly slow the progression of myopia (short-sightedness) in children.
-This has the added advantage of reducing the risk later in life associated with higher levels of myopia, such as retinal detachment.
-For more information on myopia control please visit http://www.myopiaprevention.org/.
+Long term studies have now demonstrated that Orthok can significantly slow the progression of myopia (short-sightedness) in children.
+This has the added advantage of reducing the risks later in life associated with higher levels of myopia, such as retinal detachment.
+For more information on myopia control in adults and children please visit My Kids Vision.

-First an initial assessment appointment in order to assess the general condition and health of the eyes, take measurements and discuss the likely effectivity of the procedure in your own case
+First an initial eye examination appointment is required to assess the general condition and health of the eyes, take measurements and discuss the likely effectivity of the procedure in your own case

 After taking detailed corneal measurements your Orthokeratologist will then design your custom retainer lenses.
 Very rarely an overnight trial with a generic lens may be needed to assess the corneas response and individual tolerability, however this can often be misleading as the custom moulds are much more comfortable.

 Once the lenses are manufactured an appointment is scheduled to teach you how to insert, remove and care for the lenses.
 Overnight wear is commenced and a follow-up visit is scheduled in the morning after a few nights of wear.
-This is to check the corneal response and to identify and correct any early problems.
 Another morning appointment is scheduled following 2 weeks of wear.
 At this point full correction is expected to be achieved.
 A further check is then scheduled late in the day after a month to ensure the correction is lasting a full day.
 The lens design may be adjusted accordingly at any of these visits if optimal correction has not been achieved.
-In these instances further follow-up may be required to ensure the desired outcome.